 A personal statement describing your background, qualifications, and interest in obtaining an LL.M. degree.
 In addition, a resume or CV and writing sample composed in English may be submitted.

-The application fee ($75) can be paid online.
+The application fee ($75) can be paid online, or through LSAC's internal application if you are applying through LSAC.

 Financial Certification of full program funding, which must be submitted before formal admission of an international LL.M. student.
 [Due to SEVIS time constraints for the submission of information, this document is posted at the end of October.]